amrahs02/JAVASCRIPT_FROM_ZERO_TO_EXPERT/README.md

 # JavaScript From Zero to Expert Repository

 This GitHub repository, "JavaScript_From_Zero_to_Expert," serves as a storage space for the JavaScript projects and code I've created during your JavaScript course.
-This repository is a valuable resource to track your progress and showcase My skills.
+This repository is a valuable resource to track my progress and showcase My skills.

 ## Repository Contents